-3rd Tokyo Treasure Island Meeting
+3rd Tokyo Treasure Islands Meeting

 A Study Tour to Find Hints on Branding

 A study tour was conducted on the first day of 3rd island meeting.
-Participants from 9 islands - Oshima, Toshima, Niijima, Shikinejima, Miyakejima, Mikurajima, Hachijojima, Aogashima, and Chichijima - split into their respective courses and visited facilities and companies that are successful in their branding.
+Participants from 9 islands - Oshima, Toshima, Niijima, Shikinejima, Miyakejima, Mikurashima, Hachijojima, Aogashima, and Chichijima - split into their respective courses and visited facilities and companies that are successful in their branding.
 The purpose is to connect the visit to future actions, such as inputting information to use later when debating on an action plan, as well as searching for opportunities to partner with the respective facilities and companies.

 ＜A course (Toshima)＞